AppliedEnergistics/Applied-Energistics-2/guidebook.md

 ## For Addon Authors

-The guidebook will automatically load all pages that are in the `ae2guide` subfolder of all resource packs across all namespaces (yes your addon mod id too).
+The guidebook will automatically load all pages that are in the `ae2guide` subfolder of all resource packs across all namespaces (yes, your addon mod ID too).

 AE2 will merge your pages into the navigation tree as if they were within AE2 itself.